Yale-BIM/f21-assignments/assignment-3/README.md

     Once the image that is published by the virtual_camera.py script is consistent with what the Camera plugin shows in RViz, record a ROS [bag](http://wiki.ros.org/Bags) as in [this tutorial](http://wiki.ros.org/rosbag/Tutorials/Recording%20and%20playing%20back%20data).
-    The bag should have all of the messages that are streamed in your system for a duration of 15 seconds.
+    The bag should have all of the messages that are streamed in your system for a duration of 8 seconds.

     ```bash
-    $ rosbag record -O assignment1_part3.bag -a --duration 15
+    $ rosbag record -O assignment1_part3.bag -a --duration 8
     ```

     > You can see a description of the arguments that `rosbag record` accepts [here](http://wiki.ros.org/rosbag/Commandline#record).
+Make sure to start the generate_target.launch file and your virtual camera before starting to record the bag, or the bag might end up being empty!

-    Inspect your ROS bag with the [rosbag info]() tool to verify that it contains messages for all of the following topics:
+    Inspect your ROS bag with the [rosbag info](http://wiki.ros.org/rosbag/Commandline#rosbag_info) tool to verify that it contains messages for all of the following topics:

         * /arm_controller/follow_joint_trajectory/status
         * /diagnostics
         * /joint_states
         * /rosout
         * /target
         * /target_marker
         * /tf
         * /tf_static
         * /virtual_camera/camera_info
         * /virtual_camera/image_raw

     Make sure to **submit your ROS bag to Canvas** as part of this assignment.
 You don't need to and you shouldn't commit the bag to your repository!
 Otherwise, you will make your repository